DEMOCRACY & NATURE: The International Journal of INCLUSIVE DEMOCRACY

 All these developments had significant repercussions on education, one of the most significant ones being the gradual acceptance of the view that education ought to be the responsibility of the state.
 Countries such as France and Germany began the establishment of public educational systems early in the 19th century.
 However, this trend was in contradiction to the dominant social (sub)paradigm of liberal modernity.
 This paradigm was characterised by the belief in a mechanistic model of science, objective truth, as well as some themes from economic liberalism such as laissez faire and minimisation of social controls over markets for the protection of labour.
 This is why countries such as Great Britain and the United States, in which the dominant social paradigm has been better internalised, hesitated longer before allowing the government to intervene in educational affairs.
 The prevailing view among the elites of these countries was that “free schools” were to be provided only for the children of the lowest social groups, if at all, whereas general taxation (which was the only adequate way to provide education for all) was rejected.
 Still, when liberal modernity collapsed at the end of the nineteenth century, for the reasons mentioned above, governments across Europe and the US legislated to limit the workings of laissez-faire—first by inspecting factories and offering minimal standards of education and later by providing subsistence income for the old and out of work”.[13]
 As a result, by the beginning of the twentieth century, social legislation of some sort was in place in almost every advanced market economy.[14]

 However, it was not only the access to education that changed during the nineteenth century.
 The nature of education changed as well, as the new social and economic changes also called upon the schools, public and private, to broaden their aims and curricula.
 Schools were expected not only to promote literacy, mental discipline, and good moral character but also to help prepare children for citizenship, for jobs, and for individual development and success.
 In other words, schools and educational institutions in general were expected to help in the internalisation of the existing institutions and the values consistent with it (i.e. the dominant social paradigm), on top of producing ‘efficient’ citizens in the sense of citizens who have accumulated enough technical knowledge so that they could function competently in accordance with ‘society’s aims, as laid down by the elites which control it.
-Similarly, the practice of dividing children into grades or classes according to their ages—a practice that began in 18th-century Germany—was to spread everywhere as schools grew larger.
+Similarly, the practice of dividing children into grades or classes according to their ages —a practice that began in 18th-century Germany— was to spread everywhere as schools grew larger.
 Massive schooling, which was to characterize the rest of modernity up to date, was set in motion.

 Statist modernity, education and social mobility

 Statist modernity took different forms in the East (namely the regimes of Eastern Europe, China etc.) and the West.
-Thus, in the East[15], for the first time in modern times, a ‘systemic’ attempt was made to reverse the marketisation process and create a completely different form of modernity than the liberal or the socialdemocratic one --in a sense, another version of liberal modernity.
+Thus, in the East[15], for the first time in modern times, a ‘systemic’ attempt was made to reverse the marketisation process and create a completely different form of modernity than the liberal or the socialdemocratic one in a sense, another version of liberal modernity.
 This form of statism, backed by Marxist ideology, attempted to minimise the role of the market mechanism in the allocation of resources and replace it with a central planning mechanism.
 On the other hand in the West[16], statism took a social-democratic form and was backed by Keynesian policies which involved active state control of the economy and extensive interference with the self-regulating mechanism of the market to secure full employment, a better distribution of income and economic growth.
 A precursor of this form of statism emerged in the inter-war period but it reached its peak in the period following the second world war, when Keynesian policies were adopted by governing parties of all persuasions in the era of the socialdemocratic consensus, up to the mid 1970s.
 This was a consensus involving both conservative and socialdemocratic parties, which were committed to active state intervention with the aim of determining the overall level of economic activity, so that a number of socialdemocratic objectives could be achieved (full employment, welfare state, educational opportunities for all, better distribution of income etc)

 However, statist modernity, in both its socialdemocratic and Soviet versions, shared the fundamental element of liberal modernity, namely, the formal separation of society from the economy and the state.
 The basic difference between the liberal and statist forms of modernity concerned the means through which this separation was achieved.
 Thus, in liberal modernity this was achieved through representative "democracy" and the market mechanism, whereas in statist modernity this separation was achieved either through representative "democracy" and a modified version of the market mechanism (Western social democracy), or, alternatively, through soviet "democracy" and central planning (Soviet statism).
-Furthermore, both the liberal and the statist forms of modernity shared a common growth ideology based on the Enlightenment idea of progress—an idea that played a crucial role in the development of the two types of "growth economy": the ‘capitalist’ and the ‘socialist’ growth economy[17].
+Furthermore, both the liberal and the statist forms of modernity shared a common growth ideology based on the Enlightenment idea of progress —an idea that played a crucial role in the development of the two types of "growth economy": the ‘capitalist’ and the ‘socialist’ growth economy[17].
 It is therefore obvious that although the growth economy is the offspring of the dynamic of the market economy, still, the two concepts are not identical since it is possible to have a growth economy which is not also a market economy notably the case of "actually existing socialism".
 However, the Western form of statist modernity collapsed in the 1970s when the growing internationalisation of the market economy, the inevitable result of its grow-or-die dynamic, became incompatible with statism.
 The Eastern form of statist modernity collapsed a decade or so later because of the growing incompatibility between, on the one hand, the requirements of an ‘efficient’ growth economy and, on the other, the institutional arrangements (particularly centralised planning and party democracy) which had been introduced in the countries of "actually existing socialism" in accordance with Marxist-Leninist ideology.[18]

 The dominant (sub)paradigm in the statist period still features the same characteristics of liberal modernity involving a belief in objective truth and (a less mechanistic) science, but includes also certain elements of the socialist paradigm and particularly statism, in the form of Soviet statism based on Marxism-Leninism in the East and a socialdemocratic statism based on Keynesianism in the West.
 Both types of statism attempted to influence the education process although Soviet governments, particularly in the early days after the 1917 Revolution, had much wider aims than Western socialdemocrats who mainly aimed at widening the access to education in order to improve social mobility.